Canada hospital says it has confirmed case of deadly virus

 Officials said the man is his 50s and recently flew from Wuhan, China to Guangzhou, China and then on to Toronto on Jan.
 23.

 “He really wasn’t in Toronto very long.
 He wasn’t feeling well.
-I think he was at home and the people that live with him are in self isolation,” said Dr. Barbara Yafe, Ontario’s Associated Chief Medical Officer.
+I think he was at home and the people that live with him are in self isolation,” said Dr. Barbara Yaffe, Ontario’s Associated Chief Medical Officer.

 The outbreak of the new virus originated in China, where it has infected more than 1,200 people and killed 41, and has spread worldwide.